ferdal137/A-Pathfinding-Rover/README.md

 </ul>

 ## Map
+The map actually consists of an array of zeros and ones where each zero is a coordinate the rover cannot pass.
+Only one image was overlaid on top of the matrix to show the map in the game window.

 ## Chance the targets
 To change the coordinates of the objectives or add more, you must change the list called <b>objectives</b> at the beginning of the code as well as the list called <b>points</b> in the <b>create_path</b> function.